British Army mess dress: Royal Regiment of Artillery

 Mess dress jacket and waistcoat worn by officers in the Royal Artillery.

-Double-breasted royal blue mess jacket with two rows of four gold regimental buttons on either side, peaked lapels, and scarlet facings, worn unbuttoned, and royal blue shoulder straps, and a row of three gold buttons on each cuff, arranged vertically.
-Senior NCO's mess jackets are the same except that the mess jacket has a shawl collar and there are three buttons on each side of the jacket rather than four, and rank stripes are worn on the right upper arm, and the buttons on the cuffs are smaller (female Senior NCO's mess jackets do not have cuff buttons).
+Double-breasted royal blue mess jacket with two rows of four gold regimental buttons on either side, peaked lapels, and scarlet facings, worn unbuttoned, dark blue shoulder straps, and a row of three gold buttons on each cuff slash, arranged vertically.
+The mess jackets worn by senior NCOs are the same except that the mess jacket has a shawl collar; there are three buttons on each side of the jacket rather than four, rank stripes are worn on the right upper arm, and the buttons on the cuffs are smaller (female Senior NCO's mess jackets do not have cuff buttons).
 A royal blue waistcoat is worn with both variations.

 Corps of Royal Engineers

 A scarlet mess jacket with scarlet shoulder straps, royal blue cuffs, and a royal blue shawl collar.
 The regimental badge is worn on both lapels, and rank stripes are worn on the right upper arm by NCOs.
 A royal blue waistcoat with four gold buttons is also worn.